-The Group recognizes our employees as our most valuable assets and understands that our high-quality products and services depend on them.
-Therefore, we are committed to creating a healthy, safe, and harmonious work environment and providing ongoing professional training to support employee development.
+The Group recognizes our employees as our most valuable assets and the foundation of our high-quality products and services.
+We value each individual and view them as key to maintaining our competitiveness.
+Therefore, we are committed to cultivating a healthy, safe, and harmonious work environment where everyone has equal opportunities to achieve their full potential through ongoing professional training and support for personal and career development.